elizabethguy86/Run_Recommender/README.md

 The proposed solution to the route finding issue is to utilze runs collected from other Strava members and recommend runs based on similarity to a list of preferred location proximity, distance, and elevation gain.
 This application utilizes the Strava API to collect runs from approved users through this [link](https://route.dsi.link/)(see also [this_github](https://github.com/elizabethguy86/runpaw)).

 **Instructions:**
-Use `Setup_Initial_DataFrame.py` to create your initial dataframe of activities.
+Use `Setup_Initial_DataFrame.py` as a template to create your initial dataframe of activities.
 Uses instance of the Activities class to create a dataframe containing features specified in the cols variable.
 Note that user tokens (required for data access) are stored in a MongoDB on AWS in this instance.
 Thus, code to extract tokens will differ from situation to situation.

 Once your dataframe is created, you can use the `Run_Recommender` class from `Filter_Data.py`.
 Run_Recommender is initialized with the dataframe and a (lat, long) tuple for starting coordinates.
 Recommend runs by calling self.recommend_runs(), which requires a request input, list of [elevation gain(meters), distance(miles) to run]) and a distance in miles that you are willing to travel from the starting coordinates for a run.